cheuktingli/psitip/README.rst

 Information diagrams
 ~~~~~~~~~~~~~~~~~~~~

 The :code:`venn` method of :code:`Comp`, :code:`Expr`, :code:`Region` and :code:`ConcModel` draws the information diagram of that object.
 The :code:`venn` method takes any number of arguments (:code:`Comp`, :code:`Expr`, :code:`Region` or :code:`ConcModel`) which are drawn together.
 For :code:`Region.venn`, only the nonzero cells of the region will be drawn (the others are in black).
 The ordering of the random variables is decided by the first :code:`Comp` argument (or automatically if no :code:`Comp` argument is supplied).
-To draw a Gray-coded table instead of a Venn diagram, use :code:`table` instead of :code:`venn`.
+To draw a Karnaugh map instead of a Venn diagram, use :code:`table` instead of :code:`venn`.
 The methods :code:`venn` and :code:`table` take a :code:`style` argument, which is a string with the following options (multiple options are separated by ","):

 - :code:`blend`: Blend the colors in overlapping areas.
 Default for :code:`venn`.